Ever had trouble finding Japanese recipes that were easy to make?

 It’s best if you were already planning on making some delicious tempura recipes.

 If you are considering buying the tempura batter mix, here are some recommended brands:

 Kikkoman Tempura Batter Mix

 If you look for the batter mix flour to cook it yourself, your best option would be Kikkoman Tempura Batter Mix.

-The famous brand never fails to satisfy people with almost each of their products.
-Their tempura batter mix is no exception.
+The famous brand never fails to satisfy people with each of their products, and their tempura batter mix is no exception.

 Shirakiku Tempura Batter Mix